se4astien/expense-tracker-react/README.md

-## Expense Tracker with React Hooks
+## Expense Tracker with React Hooks Part 01

 * Keep track of income and expenses.
 * Add and remove items.